JonPhillipsSr/RoboGrid/README.md

 Current implementation includes:

-* Grid rendering with configurable tile size and colors
-* Robot movement with arrow keys
+* Multi-file C++ architecture (Grid, Robot, Pathfinding, main)
-* Multiple tile types with distinct colors (Wall, Charger, Pedestrian Path)
+* Tile-based grid with multiple tile types and distinct colors
 * Interactive tile editor with click and drag painting
+* Dynamic robot placement and removal via sidebar
+* A* pathfinding with autonomous robot movement along assigned paths
-* Sidebar UI with tile type selector, active highlight, and clear grid button
+* Sidebar UI with tile selection, robot management, and destination setting
 * Strict separation of simulation state from render state
-* Reusable movement validation via `canMoveTo()` helper function
+* All movement validated through a centralized `canMoveTo()` function
-* Roboto font loaded from project resources for portable text rendering

-The project has moved beyond the initial rendering prototype and is building out interactive editing and simulation foundation systems.
+The project has a working simulation foundation with autonomous robot pathfinding.
+Current development is focused on expanding robot behavior systems, including battery management and multi-robot coordination.

 ---